zzw890827/aws-dva-questions/Set03/README.md

     </details>

-56. A developer is integrating Amazon ElastiCache in an application.
-The cache will store data from a database.
-The cached data must populate real-time dashboards.
-Which caching strategy will meet these requirements?
+53. A developer is creating a mobile application that will not require users to log in.
+What is the MOST efficient method to grant users access to AWS resources?
-    - [ ] A. A read-through cache
+    - [ ] A. Use an identity provider to securely authenticate with the application.
-    - [ ] B. A write-behind cache
+    - [ ] B. Create an AWS Lambda function to create an IAM user when a user accesses the application.
-    - [ ] C. A lazy-loading cache
+    - [ ] C. Create credentials using AWS KMS and apply these credentials to users when using the application.
-    - [ ] D. A write-through cache
+    - [ ] D. Use Amazon Cognito to associate unauthenticated users with an IAM role that has limited access to resources.

     <details>
        <summary>Answer</summary>